Richmond Fellowship Queensland (RFQ) Australia is our August Member of the Month!

 As with other sector organisations, RFQ has been responding to – and informing – the unrelenting policy and funding changes in our operating environment.
 The NDIS and competitive contract cycles have had a significant influence on the organisations strategic thinking and planning.
 RFQ has had and managed significant growth over this period.

-In August 2018, the Mental Illness Fellowship Queensland (MIFQ) merged with RFQ and the health contracts of FSG were also taken over when that company went into administration.
+In August 2018, the Mental Illness Fellowship Queensland (MIFQ) merged with RFQ and the mental health contracts of FSG were also taken over when that company went into administration.
 These events understandably had a significant influence in the life of the organisation.

 Looking forward, what do you see as the main challenges/opportunities for your organisation, and why?